shivaleeagrawal22-ux/SQL-Pizza-Sales-Analysis/README.md

 1. Import the CSV files into your SQL database
 2. Create tables as per schema
-3. Execute queries from analysis_queries.sql
+3. Execute queries from pizza_sales_queries.sql
 4. Analyze the output to derive insights

 # 💡 Key Learnings